Strategy & Planning

 - Test new creative

 We start by creating custom, multi-touch journeys for your prospects and donors that will build long-lasting relationships.
-Using lead generation and new donor acquisition, we build your file with the right kind of supporters that will provide a consistent foundation of funding that your mission needs.
+Using lead generation and new donor acquisition, we build your file with the right kind of supporters to provide a consistent funding foundation that your mission needs.
 We then customize the experience of new donors and leads based on their actions and giving behavior.

 For both new and existing donors, we create fundraising strategies that move them up the donation ladder to monthly and mid-level giving for maximum loyalty and long-term value.

-Renewal strategies for donors and members serve as the anchor of your annual fundraising strategy, including second-gift and lapsed-donor strategies.
+Renewal strategies for donors and members anchor your annual fundraising strategy, including second-gift and lapsed-donor strategies.

 Since data drives all strategy, our annual and often quarterly fundraising analysis provides the insights to create strategies that will move your mission forward.